 Cup-feeding for low-birth-weight infants unable to fully breastfeed

-Every year, more than 20 million infants are born weighing less than 2500 g – over 96% of them in developing countries.
-These low-birth-weight infants are at increased risk of neonatal morbidity and mortality.
+Every year, more than 20 million infants are born weighing less than 2.5kg – over 96% of them in developing countries.
+These low-birth-weight (LBW) infants are at increased risk of early growth retardation, infectious disease, developmental delay and death during infancy and childhood.

 Systematic reviews used to develop the guidelines